Paddle Florida®

 We paddled upstream a short distance to the spring, but access is restricted.
 Watch for the tour boats.
 Here, the water is crystal clear.

 Leaving the State Park, the river is usually clear, with many twists and turns - beautiful and wild through park and forest.
 Continuing downstream, the water becomes more tea colored.
 A few houses line the river between the 2 and 3.5 mile markers; at Weeki Wachee Gardens (approaching Rogers Park) are many more homes and a maze of canals.
-As it approaches the Gulf, the river widens, flowing past open flats and sawgrass.
-Closer to the Gulf, high winds and tide can create rough water and challenging paddling.

 Wildlife include otter, alligators, turtles, deer, and a variety of fish and birds.
 We saw many fish and assorted birds and turtles.
 Manatees are common, especially in cooler weather - we were told some had been seen, but we saw none this trip.